-If you’re over the age of 35 and have spent years either sitting behind a desk, diving, labouring, or otherwise being very physically active, you might have a condition commonly called Flat Back Syndrome.
+Suppose you’re over the age of 35 and have spent years either sitting behind a desk, driving, laboring or otherwise being very physically active.
+In that case, you might have a condition commonly called Flatback Syndrome.

-Flat Back syndrome is really not a syndrome as such.
-I prefer to call it flatback posture or the correct medical term, alordosis.
+Flatback Syndrome is not a syndrome as such.
+Instead, I prefer to call it flatback posture or the correct medical term, alordosis.

-Lordosis is the normal inward curvature in the lower spine.
-“Alordosis” means “absence of lordosis” – the normal curvature isn’t present, and instead, the lower back is “flat”.
+Lumbar Lordosis is the normal inward curvature in the lower spine.
+“Alordosis” means “absence of lordosis” – the normal curvature isn’t present, and instead, the lower back is “flat.”
 The pelvis is usually tipped backward (posterior tilt), associated with or causing the normal spinal curve to flatten.
+This is Flatback Syndrome

 - flat lower back curve